Landsberg Prison

-Landsberg Prison is a prison in the town of Landsberg am Lech in the southwest of the German state of Bavaria, about 65 km west-southwest of Munich and 35 km south of Augsburg.
-It is best known as the prison where Adolf Hitler was held in 1924, after the failed Beer Hall Putsch in Munich, and where he dictated his memoir Mein Kampf to Rudolf Hess.
+Landsberg Prison (Justizvollzugsanstalt Landsberg, lit.
+'Landsberg Justice-Enforcement-Institution') is a prison in the town of Landsberg am Lech in the southwest of the German state of Bavaria, about 65 km west-southwest of Munich and 35 km south of Augsburg.
+It is best known as the prison where Adolf Hitler was held in 1924 after the failed Beer Hall Putsch in Munich and where he dictated his memoir Mein Kampf to Rudolf Hess.

-The prison was used by the Allied powers during the Occupation of Germany for holding Nazi War Criminals.
-In 1946, General Joseph T. McNarney, commander in chief of U.S. Forces of Occupation in Germany, renamed Landsberg War Criminal Prison No. 1.
+The prison was used by the Allied powers during the occupation of Germany for holding Nazi war criminals.
+In 1946, general Joseph T. McNarney, commander in chief of the U.S. Forces of Occupation in Germany, renamed Landsberg War Criminal Prison No. 1 (Kriegsverbrechergefängnis Nr.
+1).

 The Americans closed the war crimes facility in 1958.
 Full control of the prison was then handed over to the Federal Republic of Germany.
 Landsberg is now maintained by the Prison Service of the Bavarian Ministry of Justice.

 Early years

 Landsberg Prison, which is in the town's western outskirts, was completed in 1910.
 The facility was designed with an Art Nouveau frontage by Hugo von Höfl.
 Within its walls, the four brick-built cell blocks were constructed in a cross-shape orientation.
 This allowed guards to watch all wings simultaneously from a central location (based on the Panopticon style).